anacrolix/notel/README.md

     cd go
     go run ./cmd/demo

-Look in the `telemetry.db` file for your data:
+Look in the `telemetry.db` file for your data.
+Note the below is for the sqlite backend, there are others:

     sqlite3 rust-server/telemetry.db
     sqlite> select json_pretty(headers) from streams;